| ↑↑ Home | ↑ Net & Web |

 Another important caveat, depending on where you live, is that Google (and

-probably other search engines too) returns results tailored towards the
+possibly other search engines too) returns results tailored towards the

 language setting of your browser.
 After noticing that some of my searches